 If all goes according to plan, the Tacony Music Hall will be Philadelphia’s first sex positive community center.

 There are a lot of rumors swirling around the neighborhood about what that means exactly.
 Will it be a nightclub?
-A swingers’ venue, like the Saints and Sinners venue that Councilman Bobby Henon helped shut down in Holmesburg last year?
+A swingers’ hang out, like the Saints and Sinners venue that Councilman Bobby Henon helped shut down in Holmesburg last year?

 “All you hear is rumors, nothing concrete,” says Joseph Sannutti, president of the Tacony Civic Association.
-On vacation in Texas, Sannutti hasn’t been appraised of the latest community meetings on the subject, but he said that’s what he’d been hearing before he headed south.
+On vacation in Texas, Sannutti hasn’t been appraised of the latest community meetings on the subject, but he described what he’d been hearing before he headed south.